-The McWilliams lab is driven to understand the striking heterogeneity of tissue-specific autophagy signalling in mammalian health and disease.
-We have a particular interest in how autophagy regulates mitochondrial integrity in vivo, with an integrative approach that combines molecular mechanistic discovery in cell-based models with rigorously deciphering the physiological significance of our observations in transgenic and pre-clinical models.
-Our research is highly multidisciplinary, and we combine a plethora of approaches in molecular cell biology with sophisticated transgenic strategies, gene editing and advanced methods in biomedical imaging.
-We benefit greatly from the well-resourced and outstanding platforms in Helsinki, with in-house expertise in single cell transcriptomics, metabolomics, genome editing, organoid approaches, state-of-the-art in vivo imaging and electron microscopy.
-Being embedded within one of Europe's leading medical campuses, we enjoy close collaborative links with exceptional clinical researchers and scientists who partner with us in our quest to make a meaningful impact at the interface between discovery and translation.
+Our approach exploits molecular mechanistic discovery in cell-based models, in concert with rigorously deciphering the physiological significance of our observations in transgenic and pre-clinical models.
+This multidisciplinary style avails of cutting edge strategies in molecular cell biology with sophisticated transgenic strategies, gene editing and advanced methods in biomedical imaging.
+We benefit significantly from local core facilities, particularly in single-cell genomics, genome editing, organoid approaches, the state-of-the-art in vivo imaging and electron microscopy.
+Embedded within one of Europe's leading medical campuses, we also enjoy close collaborative links with exceptional clinical researchers.
+Our ultimate quest is to make a meaningful impact at the mechanistic interface of discovery and translation.